Author: Natassha Dhanda

 • Bluesky – realised there was much more content I could’ve posted than I originally thought = updated my content calendar and uploading

-Next time, I will better consider all platforms.
-I also followed organisations/individuals to increase feed content and build a community.
+Next time, I will better consider all platforms

 From the delivery driver videos, I created a ‘Day in a Life’: